 Weyerhaeuser is a tiny village located in the state of Wisconsin.
 With a population of 228 people and just one neighborhood, Weyerhaeuser is the 499th largest community in Wisconsin.

-When you are in Weyerhaeuser, you'll notice that it is more blue-collar than most other communities in America.
-58.06% of Weyerhaeuser’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Weyerhaeuser is a blue-collar town, with 58.06% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Weyerhaeuser is a village of construction workers and builders, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Weyerhaeuser who work in sales jobs (10.75%), office and administrative support (8.60%), and management occupations (7.53%).

 Overall, Weyerhaeuser’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.